bradley/SiliconFeelings/README.md

 I'd also like to thank [Sergey Yakunin](http://yakunins.com/my-work/) for allowing me to use his font, [Rayon](http://yakunins.com/rayon/specimen/rayon.html) for this project.

 Finally, I used the [hi resolution emoji images](https://github.com/greaterweb/emoji-highres) provided by [greaterweb](https://github.com/greaterweb) – shrunken slightly and mapped to a sprite sheet using [TexturePacker](http://www.codeandweb.com/texturepacker) – for the emoji displayed on the client side.

+Arrow icons by [Molly Bramlet](http://thenounproject.com/mollybramlet/) from The Noun Project.